 - Web Design

 Your brand identity should be distinct, attractive, flexible, and easily recalled.
 Using psychology research will help you to carve an extremely fluent brand identity.
+Additionally, if you live in Egypt, for example, it would be nice also to work with a branding agency in Egypt in order to enhance your business’s brand identity.

 #14 How do your prospective customers search for the solution you provide?